vectorsigma/opstalk-materials/kickstart/README.md

 2. A copy of the CentOS 7 Everything ISO
 3. Internet access (duh)

-## Preparing the thumb drive
+## Preparing the installation thumb drive

 1. Plug in your thumb drive
 2. Become root
 3. dd the iso onto the thumb drive device directly.
 4. `sync && sync` for good luck.

-5. re-run partprobe to get the new partition information, or just unplug and replug the drive.
+## Preparing the second thumb drive

+*note:* when CentOS is installing, it mounts the entire thumb drive's device entry, not just the first partition.
+Trying to create any additional partitions on that drive will result in failure.

-6. Create a third partition on the drive with ~100MB of space for your kickstart and other custom things.
+6. Create a new on the new drive with ~100MB of space for your kickstart and salt tree.
 7. Format that with EXT4: `mke2fs -m0 -t ext4 -L turdrockfromthesun /dev/sdb3`
 8. Mount it: `mount /dev/sdb3 /mnt/derp`
 8. Copy your kickstart configuration files onto this newly formatted partition (like our example one in this directory!)